pawanpaudel93/valist-software-license/README.md

 A `purchaseProduct` function that prompts the user to purchase the Software License NFT with native MATIC.

 A `purchaseProductToken` function that prompts the user to purchase the Software License NFT with the user's desired (and supported) token.

+A `hasLicense` function that checks whether a given address has license to a given product ID.

 Learn more about [Valist](https://valist.io/).